4 Opioids Added to Drug Test Screenings for U.S. Pilots

 - Do not use opioids for reasons other than prescribed.
 Using opioids for recreation or to relieve anxiety and depression increases the risk for addiction.

 - Dispose properly of unused opioids.
 Return unused opioids to drug take-back locations such as pharmacies and police stations to prevent opioids from being used illicitly by friends, family, and visitors to your home.

 - Use over-the-counter drug testing kits to detect opioids.
 The FAA urges DOT workers to consider using OTC drug test kits to determine whether they need more time to allow opioids to leave their systems, and to determine whether they may need help overcoming opioid addiction.

 Just like lawyers, doctors, and other workers with high-stress jobs, pilots and rail workers are not exempt from addiction.
 In the U.S., addiction treatment is required by law to stay confidential so professionals can seek help without facing workplace discrimination and other backlash.

 Opioid dependence can be treated at any opiate detox center using a medical detox, rapid detox, medically assisted detox, or medication-assisted treatment.
 Some of these detox methods use FDA-approved medications that can relieve and eliminate all opioid withdrawal symptoms.
 Opiate detox treatments are often combined with therapy sessions that can teach patients skills for staying sober and navigating everyday life without turning to drugs and alcohol.

-If you or someone you love needs help fighting addiction, call our 24/7 confidential helpline immediately at 800-483-2193.
+If you or someone you love needs help fighting addiction, call our 24/7 confidential helpline immediately at 800-483-2193(Who Answers?).
 Our experienced addiction specialists will discuss all your available opioid treatment options, and help you find the nearest opiate detox center ready to help you become healthier and achieve sobriety.